curl/curl/docs/CONTRIBUTE.md

 to the code and to be allowed by your employer or whatever to hand over that patch/code to us.
 We will credit you for your changes as far as possible, to give credit but also to keep a trace back to who made what changes.
-Please always provide us with your full real name when contributing!
+Please always provide us with your full real name when contributing,

 ### What To Read